Money Calculator

 Can I prepay a joint home loan?

-How does prepayment affect my home loan insurance (HLPP)?
+Does prepayment affect my home loan insurance?